viviandotdev/ObsidianVault/+ Encounters/Silicon Valley Insider EXPOSES Cult-Like AI Companies - Aaron Bastani Meets Karen Hao.md

 - AI data centers require vast energy and water, often relying on fossil fuels and public drinking water.
 - This intensifies climate and public health crises in surrounding communities.
+- - AI actually requires a lot of clean drinking water to cool down the systems therefore, a lot clean water is being used up in even areas where there is already a limited water supply

 #### 📚 Transcript